Chocolate Chip Ginger Nuts

 Then if you add some cocoa and chunks of chocolate too – well, enough said.

-This recipe is taken from Delia's Chocolate Collection and Delia's Vegetarian Collection Makes 16
+This recipe is from Delia's Vegetarian Collection.
+Makes 16

 Begin this by sifting the self-raising flour, cocoa, ginger and bicarbonate of soda into a mixing bowl.

 Then, using your fingertips, rub in the butter until the mixture resembles breadcrumbs and next stir in the sugar and chopped chocolate.
 Now add the golden syrup, then mix everything with a wooden spoon and finish off by squeezing the mixture together with your hands.
 After that, divide the mixture into 16, and roll each portion into a ball.

 Place on the lined baking sheet, very well spaced out as they will spread out quite a bit during cooking, flatten each one slightly, then bake on the centre shelf for 15-20 minutes, or until they have spread out and turned cracked and craggy.
 Cool on the baking tray for a few minutes then, using a palette knife, remove to a wire rack to cool completely.

 Pre-heat the oven to gas mark 4, 350°F (180°C).

 You will also need a Delia Onine Large Baking Sheet (or similar) with a liner.